Best External Hard Drives

 Durability

-Hard drives are more prone to shocks, vibrations, moisture, and heat than SSDs.
+Hard disk drives (HDD) are more prone to shocks, vibrations, moisture, and heat than SSDs.
 Some units come with cases that provide physical layers of protection for the drive in case you drop it or to protect it from heat and moisture.
 If you work in in a rough environment then one of these models might be for you.

 Compatibility